freenas/freenas-docs/userguide/storage.rst

 task.
 There are options to :guilabel:`Delete`, :guilabel:`Edit`, or immediately start that replication.

-When multiple replications have the same schedule, they will run serially, one after another.
+Replications will run in parallel (as long as they don't conflict with each other).
 Completion time depends on the number and size of snapshots and the bandwidth available between the source and destination computers.